epfl-ada/ada-2023-project-deapdatadestroyers/README.md

 ### OLS
 Ordinary least square is a way to find the relationship between the dependent variables (i.e. Box office) and independent variables (i.e. dummies variables of the month).
 Here, we use December as a benchmark; in other words, only a constant term and dummy variable for January to November will be included in the independent variables.
-We run the regression for the whole data, different countries and different time intervals.
+We run the regression for the whole data, on different countries and different time intervals.
 We will monitor the t-values of the coefficients and R-square of each regression.
 And we will try to add some independent variables to eliminate the effect of "confounder".